Severswoed/GlowStatus/README.md

 - **Mobile & Codespace Friendly** – CLI/manual config possible for advanced/dev use.
 - **Secure by Default** – Uses `.env` for secure API key and token management in dev.
 - **Mobile & Codespace Friendly** – Works on iPad via GitHub Codespaces.
+- **Discord Community** – Join our Discord server for support, feature requests, and to show off your GlowStatus setup!

 ---